top of page

 Building a Workplace Culture of Safety

-This is a formal program that employers can implement to find and fix workplace hazards before they cause injury or illness.
-It’s a systematic approach to managing safety and health.
+• Safety and Health Program: A formal program employers can implement to find and fix workplace hazards before they cause injury or illness.

-An EAP is a written document that details what workers should do in an emergency like a fire, chemical spill, or natural disaster.
-It organizes actions in advance so everyone can react quickly and safely.
+• Emergency Action Plan (EAP): A written document that details what workers should do in an emergency like a fire, chemical spill, or natural disaster.

-Every workplace must have a clear, unobstructed path for everyone to escape safely during an emergency.
-OSHA requires most workplaces to have at least two exit routes.
-These routes must be clearly marked, well lit, and unlocked from the inside.
+• Exit Route (Means of Egress): Every workplace must have a clear, unobstructed path for everyone to escape safely during an emergency.

 Getting Your OSHA 10 Card: The Logistics